safetyAI/ChatSafetyAI/README.md

 - incognito mode
 - chat sharing as icons?
 - HECA from photo mode now aware of original query (enabling compound questions)
+- forbid chat deletion while a response is being generated

 ### 09-02-24
 - edited regulation and prediction's function descriptions to reduce false starts on calls